 Palladium spot pricing begins in 1977 and also extends to the beginning of 1984 on the following chart.

-Notice how all 4 precious metals hit their then record high prices within months of one another (winter / spring 1980).
+Notice how all 4-major precious metals hit their then record-high prices within months of one another (winter/spring 1980).

 As we have covered, President Nixon unexpectedly closed the Bretton Woods agreement and the US dollar’s final ties to gold on August 15, 1971.
-It was this action and prior decade’s deficit spending by the US government which helped set forth inflationary episodes that brought all 4 precious metals to their then respective ‘all time price highs’ in the first half of 1980.
+It was Nixon's full fiat US dollar action and the prior many decade’s US deficit spending which helped spring price inflationary episodes that brought all 4-major precious metals and other commodity prices to their then respective ‘all-time highs’ by the first half of 1980.

-In the early 1970's the USA also had two various somewhat severe overnight US dollar devaluations.
-The first quickly followed the aforementioned Nixon Shock and whereby December 1971 we had agreed to a resultant 11% US dollar devaluation.
+In the early 1970s, the USA also had two various somewhat severe overnight US dollar devaluations.
+The first quickly followed the Nixon Shock and whereby December 1971 we had agreed to a resultant 11% US dollar devaluation.

-Back then the US dollar’s value volatility helped both silver, gold, and platinum markets to hit interim bull market highs by 1974 which were followed by multiple years of price consolidations (e.g. bear traps).
+Back then the US dollar’s value volatility helped both silver, gold, and platinum markets to hit interim bull market highs by 1974 which got followed by multiple years of price consolidations (e.g., bear traps).

 Added to the US dollar’s inflationary pressures was the start of two 1970's Oil Crisis events.
-In October 1973 the Organization of Arab Petroleum Exporting Countries’ (OPAEC) embargo of oil exports to the United States would have repercussions throughout the remainder of the decade and into the 1980's.
+In October 1973 the Organization of Arab Petroleum Exporting Countries’ (OPEC) embargo of oil exports to the United States would have repercussions throughout the remainder of the decade and into the 1980s.